5 things Donald Trump told Brits about Britain

 Not for the first time, Trump said he was “not a fan” of Meghan, the Duchess of Sussex.

 “I‘m not a fan of hers.
 I wasn’t from day one,” he said.
 Trump was asked about the duchess lobbying Congress on paid family leave, which she has said should be a “national right.”
-Her spokeswoman said that the duchess was acting in a personal capacity.
+Her spokeswoman said the duchess was acting in a personal capacity.

-Trump, the first president ever impeached twice, said of Markle, “she is trying do things that I think are very inappropriate.”
+Trump, the first president ever impeached twice, said of the duchess, “She is trying do things that I think are very inappropriate.”

 “I think she‘s very disrespectful to the royal family and most importantly to the queen,” he said.